no-go/TextThing/README.md

 - a **save now** button in preferences
 - very small widget added

+## todos

+- sometimes widget is not resizable (only on first placement)
+- Add classic c64 font to the widget (have codeing troubble with getting widget size to fit the image with fonts)

 ## Screenshots

 The blue colors are fixed and based on the 1980er C64 Homecomputer.
 It works on 4.1.1+